gvwilson/thirdbit/src/fiction/iffy/index.md

 A blueprint materialized in her head.
-The heat exchanger belonged in the housing around a quantum relay of the kind creatures like the raccoon would use to communicate with each other.
+The heat exchanger belonged in the housing around a quantum relay of the kind that collectives of tweaked animals used to communicate with each other.
-With that came the realization that the creatures were infiltrators designed to worm their way through pipes and narrow spaces without being detected.
+With that came the knowledge that the raccoons had been designed during the war to worm their way through pipes and narrow spaces without being detected.
-The tech in the raccoon's back was made of scraps recycled many times over, but the original design was still there beneath the patchwork.
+The tech in the raccoon's back was made of scraps recycled many times over, but the original design was still clear beneath the patchwork.

-Her vision disappeared
+The vision faded
 as the raccoon tucked the heat exchanger into a pouch strapped to its belly.
 It gabbled again before disappearing back into the drain.